 - One tool is Indoor Residual Spraying (IRS) where treating the inside walls of dwellings with insecticides kills mosquitoes before they bite.
-With frequent exposure, however, mosquitoes can become resistant to the insecticides used for IRS.
-UNITAID has invested \$65 million to encourage governments to combat insecticide resistance by making new insecticides cheaper. - UNITAID is also funding an intervention that aims to provide up to 30 million seasonal malaria chemoprevention (SMC) treatments annually to 10 million children under-five years of age across the Sahel region of Africa.
+Frequent exposure can make mosquitoes resistant to the insecticides used for IRS.
+Unitaid has invested US\$65 million to encourage governments to combat insecticide resistance by making new effective insecticides cheaper. - Unitaid is also funding an intervention that aims to provide up to 30 million seasonal malaria chemoprevention (SMC) treatments annually to 7 million children under-five years of age across the Sahel region of Africa.